When Depression and Anxiety Are Debilitating/Hope When Anxiety and Depression Are Debilitating

 -Psalm 139: 7-12 Christian Standard Bible

-Again this truth, washes over my weary soul.
-God is with me always; there is no feeling or darkness that can overwhelm me, separating me from God.
-No matter what darkness my depression catapults me into, God is there, ready to turn the darkness into light.
+Let’s allow this truth to wash over our weary souls.
+No matter what darkness anxiety and depression catapult us into, God is there, ready to turn the darkness into light.
 How desperately my soul needs this light, His light.

-I encourage you to stop what you are doing right now and take a moment to read Psalm 139 slowly, savoring each word your mouth forms, speaking His Word to the world around you; but most importantly, to your heart.
-Let these truths from this passage envelop you and clothe you, reminding you of your wondrous worth.
-You are marvelous because God formed you with His tender hands.
-He is with you always and He loves you.
-Weary friend, I hope these truths comfort you today.
-You are worthy.
+I encourage you to take a moment to read Psalm 139 slowly, savoring each word your mouth forms, speaking His Word to your heart.
+Let the truths from this passage envelop you and clothe you, reminding you of your wondrous worth.
+No matter our circumstances, we are wondrously worthy because God formed us with His own hands.
+He is with us always and He loves us.
+Weary friend, I hope these beautiful truths cover you in comfort today.